 In its first week, Never Say Never sold over 163,000 copies, certifying it as her highest-selling album to date with 16 million sold worldwide an also earning her a Grammy and a no.1 single, which sat pretty for 13 consecutive weeks on the Billboard Hot 100.

 For this “Throwback Thursday,” we’ll be taking it back to the highlights of one the most notable vocalists of our generation’s successful sophomore album, which has left an impact on today’s R&B and those stepping into the field.

 Brandy and another one of our favorite R&B songstress, Monica, came head to head in an ode to “may the best women win” for the lead single of NSN.

 But it wasn’t the conflict or rival that made the song.
 It was the smooth intersection of these two different, but equally impactful voices coming together to create one of the greatest duets of all time, selling over 2.6 million copies in the U.S., with an iconic 13 weeks at no.1 on the charts.

 This beautiful and emotionally gravitated ballad, written by the brilliantly talented songwriter, Diana Warren, was the perfect description of what it felt like to be in love with someone from afar, who had no clue of your heart’s desires.

-Brandy’s vocals over the slow jam, poured smooth like butter, and gave personally, one of the best tracks on the album.
-The video alone, was nominated for Best R&B Video at the 1999 MTV Movie awards, which Lauryn Hill’s “Doo Wop (That Thing),” ended up taking the win.
+Brandy’s vocals over the slow jam poured smoothly like butter, and gave personally, one of the best tracks on the album.
+The video alone was nominated for Best R&B Video at the 1999 MTV Movie Awards, which Lauryn Hill’s “Doo Wop (That Thing)” ended up taking the win.

 “Top of the World” feat.
 Ma$e